ycherkasov/historical-projects/strauscpp4/ch07_ptrs_arrays/readme.txt

 * Prefer a for-statement to a while-statement when there is an obvious loop variable
 * Prefer a while-statement to a for-statement when there is no obvious loop variable
 * Avoid do-statements
-* Avoidgoto
+* Avoid goto
 * Keep comments crisp
 * Don’t say in comments what can be clearly stated in code
 * State intent in comments
 * Maintain a consistent indentation style
-* Prefer the standard library to other libraries and to ‘‘handcrafted code’’
+* Prefer the standard library to other libraries and to 'handcrafted code'
 * Use character-level input only when you have to
 * When reading, always consider ill-formed input
 * Prefer suitable abstractions (classes, algorithms, etc.) to direct use of language features (e.g.,